Mission and Vision

-Coonhound and Foxhound Companions is a 501(c)3 non-profit dog advocacy organization that operates throughout the U.S. We are funded solely by donations and fundraisers, and operate with a 100%-volunteer (virtual) staff.
+Coonhound and Foxhound Companions is a Wisconsin-based, 501(c)3 non-profit canine advocacy organization that operates throughout the U.S. We are funded solely by donations and fundraisers.
+We operate with a 100% volunteer staff.

 Our Story

-Over a decade later, our fundraising and outreach activities have enabled us to fund veterinary treatment exceeding $72,500 for over 500 dogs and garnered media attention in publications that include: Bark, Dog Fancy, Modern Dog, and Pet Views & News.
+Well over a decade later, our fundraising and outreach activities have enabled us to fund veterinary treatment exceeding $80,000 for nearly 600 dogs and earned media attention in Bark, Dog Fancy, and Modern Dog magazines.
+These efforts have helped.
+Coonhounds and foxhounds are becoming more popular across our continent!

 Our Team

-Meet the drivers, the doers, and the hound lovers that make Coonhound and Foxhound Companions run every single day.
+Meet the drivers, doers, and hound lovers that make Coonhound and Foxhound Companions run every single day.

 • Charlotte’s coonhound journey began 32 years ago when an old, stray Bluetick showed up in her backyard howling at 2 am.
 Starving and in rough shape, the local vet helped Flash “get straightened out” and he became an enjoyable companion for many years; subsequently, setting the stage for all her future adoptions to be “only hounds.”